bkargaw/forget_not/docs/README.md

 ### login and signup

-  The user will be abel to signup/login through a modal dialog
+  The user will be abel to signup/login through a modal dialog; Full auth of the user is preformed every time signs in.
 ![alt tag](https://github.com/bkargaw/forget_not/blob/master/docs/wireframes/sign_in:up_page.jpg)

 ### Task Rendering and Editing Tasks

 #### database
-  There will be three tables that hold the user, tasks, and lists. when the user first login the user table and the task table are used to grab all the tasks associated with the current user list-type of. will allow ajax request to come in to edit and delete a task. default list-type will be index. will also allow ajax request to come in with different list-type.
+  The developmental and production database used for ForgetNor is postgresql.
+The database holds tables that have data for the users, user's tasks, and and user's lists.

+#### Backend
+    In the backend w

-#### front-end
+#### Front-end
   will take filtered tasks from the store and pass them the <List container> and will render them to (center of the page). it will show the title of each task and make the a link to edit. when they are clicked it will render <ShowTask container> to the right hand side. the UI will then be the same to Remember the Milk.